Boris Drangov

+Biography

 Drangov was born in Skopje in Ottoman-ruled Macedonia (today the capital of North Macedonia), to the family of a rich timber merchant.
-He graduated from the local Bulgarian Exarchate school or the Bulgarian Men's High School of Thessaloniki.
-In 1891, he enrolled in the Military School in Sofia in the Principality of Bulgaria.
-After a conflict with an officer, he was dispatched to Lom in 1894; in the town, Drangov met his future wife (also from Macedonia) and was promoted to second lieutenant in 1895.
+He graduated from the local Bulgarian Pedagogical School.
+In 1891, he enrolled in the Military School in the capital of Principality of Bulgaria – Sofia.
+After a conflict with an officer, he was dispatched to Plovdiv in 1894; in the town, Drangov met his future wife.
+A few months later, his punishment was overturned and he continued his education at the Military School and was promoted to second lieutenant in 1895.
 In 1899, he became a first lieutenant.

 During the Ilinden–Preobrazhenie Uprising of 1903, Drangov left the Bulgarian Army to arrive in Macedonia.
 There, he assembled an armed detachment of 120 men which fought the Ottomans in the Kratovo region.
 After the uprising's suppression, Drangov returned to the army and was promoted to rotmistar (cavalry captain).
 He studied at the Imperial Russian General Staff Academy in Saint Petersburg; he graduated with honours in 1907 and returned to Bulgarian service.
 Promoted to major in 1910, he became a lecturer of military tactics at the Military School in Sofia.

 During the First Balkan War of 1912–1913, Drangov headed a brigade on the Thracian front, defeating the Ottomans at Çatalca and during the Siege of Adrianople.
 During the Second Balkan War, Drangov fought the Serbs at Bublyak Peak.
 In February 1915, he was promoted to lieutenant-colonel.

-With the outbreak of World War I, Drangov was named as the head of a regiment consisting mainly of untrained Macedonian Bulgarian volunteers.
+With the outbreak of World War I, Drangov was named as the head of a regiment of 11th Macedonian Infantry Division consisting mainly of untrained Macedonian Bulgarian volunteers.
 Under his training, the regiment turned into an efficient unit and fought at Kalimanci, Kočani and Štip.
 He also fought at the Romanian front in Dobruja before he was dispatched back to Macedonia, where his unit guarded the River Crna meander.
 He was wounded during artillery shelling on 26 May 1917 and died of his wounds the same evening.

 Boris Drangov was interred in the Saint Demetrius Church's yard in Skopje.
-His remains were later moved by the Serbian authorities to a common cemetery.
+After the war his remains were moved by the Serbian authorities to a common cemetery.
 Drangov was posthumously promoted to colonel by the Bulgarian Army.

+Family

+Drangov's wife Rayna was one of the founders and an active member of the Macedonian Women's Union.
+His son Kiril was a prominent activist of the Internal Macedonian Revolutionary Organization, who was killed by the communist authorities in Bulgaria after the Second World War.
+His grandson, Boris, graduated from the Sofia Theological Seminary in 1976 and was invited to Toronto to head the Macedono-Bulgarian St. George Orthodox Church.
+After the fall of communism, his granddaughter Rayna was among the founders of VMRO-SMD in Sofia.